notiska/kirjava/README.md

 Out[19]: [<Frame(stack=[], locals={0=Test, 1=boolean}) at 7fc109ee7f10>]
 ```

 And we can even inspect individual locals further:
+**Note: Current example of consumers and producers is not accurate.**

 ```python3
 In [20]: trace.entries[graph[3]][0].locals